OfficeDev/office-scripts-docs/docs/resources/samples/automate-tasks-on-all-excel-files-in-folder.md

 }
 ```

-## Office Scripts training video: Run a script on all Excel files in a folder
+## Training video: Run a script on all Excel files in a folder

 [Watch step-by-step video](https://youtu.be/xMg711o7k6w) on how to run a script on all Excel files in a OneDrive for Business or SharePoint folder.